Dynamic Programming

 Building algorithmic intuition

 Dynamic programming solves problems by combining recursion (Chapter 6) with caching to avoid redundant computation.
-The memoization pattern—storing previously computed results—transforms exponential algorithms into polynomial time by trading space for speed.
-Recognizing overlapping subproblems is the key: if your recursive solution computes the same values repeatedly, memoization provides dramatic performance improvements.
+The memoization pattern — storing previously computed results — transforms exponential algorithms into linear time by trading space for speed.
+Recognizing overlapping subproblems is the key: if a recursive solution computes the same values repeatedly, memoization provides dramatic performance improvements.
+We saw this with Fibonacci, where naive recursion makes over 330 million calls for a single calculation that memoization handles in 79.